Military Training

 Some projects demanded programmers, writers, artists, and technical specialists working together.
 Others might have only been myself.

-A core part of my role was determining what each project actually needed, assembling the right talent, and aligning production so the final experience was cohesive, efficient, and effective.
+A core part of my role was determining what each project actually needed and assembling the right talent.

 Outcome